KYESSS/File---Python-Code/README.md

-Python code which interaces with .txt (file).
+Python code which interacts  with .txt (file).